-I came out in the era where you came out in bars which were also safe spaces but definitely places people like me who loved to party could find any and everything they wanted with relative ease.
-The gay culture in the ’90s was everybody met while drinking or using drugs.
+I came out in an era where you came out in bars.
+These were safe spaces, but were also where places people like me who loved to party could find any and everything they wanted with relative ease.
+The gay culture in the 90s involved meeting people while drinking or using drugs.
 It’s who we were.
-We didn’t have the language then to identify that many of us, self-included, were drawn to drugs and alcohol to help self-soothe our various traumas, many of which were caused by being queer.
-Sure, dozens of statistics show that queer individuals are twice as likely as their straight counterparts to develop substance use disorders.
-But I know in my own life that the societal weight I carried as a gay man, the discrimination, the internal hatred because of my sexual orientation mixed with a family tree filled with addicts and alcoholics, made me the perfect target for this kind of marketing.
+We didn’t recognize that many of us, myself included, were drawn to drugs and alcohol to help self-soothe our various traumas, many of which were caused by being queer.
+Dozens of statistics show that queer individuals are twice as likely as their straight counterparts to develop substance use disorders.
+I know that in my own life, the societal weight I carried as a gay man, the discrimination, the internal hatred because of my sexual orientation mixed with a family tree filled with addicts and alcoholics … all of these combined to make me the perfect target for this kind of marketing.

-Pushing aside the bottles and shot glasses decked out in rainbow colors, it’s important to remember that Pride celebrates the Stonewall Riots which were the first move toward gay rights in this country and started by queer and trans people of color.
-This wasn’t about being a product.
+Pushing aside the bottles and shot glasses decked out in rainbow colors, it’s important to remember that Pride celebrates the Stonewall Riots.
+These were the first move toward gay rights in this country and started by queer and trans people of color.
+This movement wasn’t about being a product; it was about being people.
 It was about being treated fairly like everyone else.
-As our rights are constantly threatened even today, we don’t need your stuff.
-We need your help.
-If we really want to show our support to gay, lesbian, bisexual, asexual, trans and queer people, it will take more than buying merchandise.
-What my community deserves is access to a culturally specific treatment, free mental healthcare, and comprehensive campaigns that don’t sell vodka but sell the idea of recovery while smashing the stigma.
+Our rights are constantly threatened even today, and we don’t need stuff marketed to us.
+We need help.
+If a company really wants to support gay, lesbian, bisexual, asexual, trans and queer people, it will take more than selling merchandise.
+What my community deserves is access to a culturally specific treatment, free mental healthcare, and comprehensive campaigns that don’t sell vodka, but sell the idea of recovery while smashing the stigma.

 Now, that would be something to really be proud of.